 Palestinian Central Bureau of Statistics (PCBS) and the Palestine Monetary Authority (PMA)

-An incessant deficit in the Current Account (goods, services, income, current transfers) which totaled USD 444.7 million marking an increase of 19.1% compared to the previous quarter, mainly triggered by the deficit of the Trade Balance of Goods, which reached USD 1,254.7 million, as well as the deficit in Services Balance, which amounted to USD 265.9 million.
+An incessant deficit in the Current Account (goods, services, income, current transfers) which totaled USD 387 million.
+This deficit in current account mainly triggered by the deficit of the Trade Balance of Goods, which reached USD 1,420 million, as well as the deficit in Services Balance, which amounted to USD 276 million.

-The Current Transfers achieved a surplus value amounted to USD 467.1 million with an increase of 3.8% compared to the previous quarter.
-This was due to the increase of the transfers of donors to the government sector.
-The transfers to the government sector contributed with 30.7% of total transfers from abroad, while the transfers to other sectors was 69.3%.
-The donors’ current transfers constituted 31.4% of total transfers from abroad.
+The Current Transfers achieved a surplus value amounted to USD 539 million with an increase of 13% compared to the previous quarter.
+The total transfers from abroad amounted to USD 625 million, of which 29% were the transfers to the government sector (with an increase of 37% compared to the previous quarter), while the percentage of the transfers to other sectors reached 71%.
+The donors’ current transfers constituted 28% of total transfers from abroad.

-The preliminary results showed a surplus value for the Capital and Financial Account amounted to USD 574.0 million, the surplus in the Capital and Financial Account was mainly caused by the surplus in the Capital Account which reached USD 110.6 million, and the surplus in Financial Account which amounted to USD 463.4 million.
-There was a decrease in the reserve assets at PMA amounted to USD 39.5 million, compared to a decrease of USD 28.8 million in the previous quarter.
+The preliminary results showed a surplus value for the Capital and Financial Account amounted to USD 325 million, the surplus in the Capital and Financial Account was mainly caused by the surplus in Financial Account which amounted to USD 234 million.
+There was an increase in the reserve assets at PMA amounted to USD 5 million, compared to an increase of USD 15 million in the previous quarter.